§97-80. Rules and regulations; subpoena of witnesses; examination of books and records; depositions; costs.

 (d) The Commission may order testimony to be taken by deposition and any party to a proceeding under this Article may, upon application to the Commission, which application shall set forth the materiality of the evidence to be given, cause the depositions of witnesses residing within or without the State to be taken, the costs to be taxed as other costs by Commission.
 Depositions ordered by the Commission upon application of a party shall be taken after giving the notice and in the manner prescribed by law for depositions in action at law, except that they shall be directed to the Commission, the commissioner, or the deputy commissioner before whom the proceedings may be pending.

 (e) A subpoena may be issued by the Commission and served in accordance with G.S. §1A-1, Rule 45.
+A party shall not issue a subpoena duces tecum less than 30 days prior to the hearing date except upon prior approval of the Commission.
 Upon a motion, the Commission may quash a subpoena if it finds that the evidence the production of which is required does not relate to a matter in issue, the subpoena does not describe with sufficient particularity the evidence the production of which is required, or for any other reason sufficient in law the subpoena may be quashed.
 Each witness who appears in obedience to such subpoena of the Commission shall receive for attendance the fees and mileage for witnesses in civil cases in courts of the county where the hearing is held.

-(f) The Commission may by rule provide for and limit the use of interrogatories and other forms of discovery, and it may provide reasonable sanctions for failure to comply with a Commission order compelling discovery.
+(f) The Commission may by rule provide for and limit the use of interrogatories and other forms of discovery, discovery, including production of books, papers, records, and other tangible things, and it may provide reasonable sanctions for failure to comply with a Commission order compelling discovery.